1853 U.S. Mountain Howitzer

 GUEST: Holy mackerel.

-APPRAISER: l Yeah, they're very popular.
-They're very easy to sell.
+APPRAISER: They're very popular, they're very easy to sell.

 GUEST: That's a shocker to me.

 APPRAISER: Now, I have to tell you, a lot of artillery pieces actually belong to the federal government, and they've gone missing.
 There's a serial number list that they go by.
 Your gun will be a missing gun if you indeed found it in your yard, but not necessarily from the government.
 It may not be on their roll.
-It may be yours to sell, but it is something that you would want to investigate, you know, to make sure that you had free and clear title.
-But I'm glad you brought it.
-They're unique pieces, and they're just fascinating.
+It may be yours to sell, but it is something that you would want to investigate to make sure that you had free and clear title.